Volunteer Engagement Training Program

 Module 6 Evaluation

 Credential.
-Each class qualifies to earn credits towards the Certified Administrator of Volunteers in North Carolina (CAVNC) credential.
+Each class qualifies to earn credits toward the Certified Administrator of Volunteers in North Carolina (CAVNC) credential.

 “Gives you different perspectives on creating/making an effective volunteer program.”